 Grown in our 28 acre organic Market Garden, our fresh vegetables typically fly out of our farmshops, however we do encounter leftover ‘wonky’ vegetables or a surplus when lots ripen at once.
-Faced with this surplus, Jason, of our farm’s Cookery School, had the idea of turning them into delicious ferments.
+Faced with this surplus, Jason, a tutor at our farm’s Cookery School, had the idea of turning them into delicious ferments.
 As a strong interest of his, it only made sense for Jason to pair his passion for fermenting with our unwanted wonky veg, helping our farm move ever closer to our zero waste goals.

 The process of fermentation is straightforward: pick your vegetable, massage with salt until it releases a brine, then place it in an airtight jar covered with its own brine and leave it to develop.
 The process of fermentation will then begin, where the vegetables gradually break down whilst producing healthy bacteria in the form of probiotics.
 As healthy digestion is the foundation of wellness, these probiotics are a convenient and effective way to supercharge our digestion, encouraging healthy gut flora whilst offering a sustainable solution to excess or waste veggies.

-Our resident nutritionist and wellness expert Rhaya Jordan believes that we can actually get more nutritional benefits from vegetables once they are fermented and that they are a vital, easy addition to our daily diets – especially given that any vegetable can be fermented: “The bacteria in fermented vegetables synthesizes extra B and K vitamins whilst encouraging a diverse bacteria population in your gut.
+Our resident nutritionist and wellness expert Rhaya Jordan believes that we can actually get more nutritional benefits from vegetables once they are fermented and that they are a vital, easy addition to our daily diets – especially given that any vegetable can be fermented: “The bacteria in fermented vegetables synthesises extra B and K vitamins whilst encouraging a diverse bacteria population in your gut.
 In turn, it boosts immunity and supports our resilience to the changing seasons and temperature.”

 Probably the best known ferment, sauerkraut is made from cabbage and salt, utilising gluts from our organic Market Garden.
 Sour in flavour with a pleasant crunch, it pairs deliciously with our organic smoked salmon and sourdough toast.
 Buy now